emmercm/www/src/blog/amortize-your-learning-by-writing-how-to-guides.md

 _But it's been so long that you lost all of your hard-earned context._

 Don't you wish that past you had left bread crumbs for future you?
-The code archaeology will likely take you less time your second time, but it will still be costly (and likely cause a lot of frustration).
+The code archaeology will likely take you less time your second time, but it will still be costly (and cause the frustration all over again).
 Previously spending even ten minutes to have written some documentation could have saved you days of frustration.
 Be selfish, leave future you some bread crumbs today!

 ## Audience two: your organization